mjperrone/dot_files/README.md

 * .zshrc has zshell specific config and will trigger .shell_rc
 * config.cson has
 * init.lua is the hammerspoon config
+* ipython_config.py is the config for ipython
 * keybindings.json is VSCode keybindings config
-* input.json
-* .inputrc is the readline init file
 * setup/ contains the scripts to set up the config files for a new machine